-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Louisville School of Medicine and Global Academy for Medical Education, LLC.
-The University of Louisville School of Medicine is accredited by the ACCME to provide continuing education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Louisville and Global Academy for Medical Education, LLC.
+The University of Louisville is accredited by the ACCME to provide continuing education for physicians.

-The University of Louisville Office of Continuing Medical Education & Professional Development designates this live activity for a maximum of 14.0 AMA PRA Category 1 CreditsTM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The University of Louisville Office of Continuing Medical Education & Professional Development designates this live activity for a maximum of 13.5 AMA PRA Category 1 CreditsTM.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

 ABIM MOC Points

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 14.0 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 13.5 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
 Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.